open/close all folders

 - The Ambiguously Gay Duo from the animated Saturday Night Live segments of the same name wear masks that white out their eyes.

-- DuckTales: Scrooge McDuck, during a brief stint as costumed vigilante in one episode, donned a mask that had this effect.
+- DuckTales (1987): Scrooge McDuck, during a brief stint as costumed vigilante in "The Masked Mallard", donned a mask that had this effect.

 - Gargoyles: All of the Hunters of the present time of Gargoyles wore masks that have this effect.
 The Hunters of the past, however, were shown to avert this.